ZacharyPax/WatchtowerStack/README.md

 The Watchtower Stack comprises several key virtual machines:

    - Vashti: Houses the Prometheus Database, which collects real-time information from mission-critical servers, including RAM, CPU, Network, Disk, Windows Services, and more.
-It also contains HTTPd for piping data into Elasticsearch and Blackbox for Prometheus.
+It also contains HTTPd for piping data into Elasticsearch.

    - Jehoahaz: Contains Grafana for alerting, which allows the creation of custom alerts from Prometheus and Elastic and sends alerts to Discord, Teams, email, and more.